Aloe gariepensis Pillans

 Gariep Aloe, Gariep River Aloe, Orange River Aloe

-Aloe gariepensis is a succulent that forms stemless or short-stemmed, usually solitary rosettes of narrow, upcurved leaves with triangular, reddish teeth along the margins.
+Aloe gariepensis is a succulent that forms stemless or short-stemmed, usually solitary rosettes of narrow, upcurved leaves with reddish triangular teeth along the margins.
 It grows up to 3.3 feet (1 m) tall.
 Leaves are pale green to reddish-brown with or without elongated white spots in young plants and striped with parallel longitudinal lines in older specimens.
-They are up to 20 inches (50 cm) long and up to 3.6 inches (9 cm) wide.
+They are up to 20 inches (50 cm) long and 3.6 inches (9 cm) wide.
 Flowers are tubular and appear in erect, up to 4 feet (1.2 m) tall racemes from mid-winter to early spring.
 The racemes are usually yellow to greenish-yellow, sometimes reddish or bicolored.

-The specific epithet "gariepensis" refers to the restricted distribution of the species on both sides of the Orange River, also known as Gariep River.
+The specific epithet "gariepensis" refers to the restricted distribution of the species on both sides of the Orange River, also known as the Gariep River.

 How to Grow and Care for Aloe gariepensis

 Light: When growing Aloes indoors, place your plants near a southern or southwest-facing window that gets plenty of bright, indirect light.
 Outdoors, provide light shade, especially during the hottest parts of the day.

 Soil: Plant Aloes in well-drained soil specially formulated for cacti and other succulents or make your soil mix.
 Drainage is essential because too much moisture around roots can cause root rot.